-If you are intending to become pregnant, you should have a blood test to check your immunity against rubella and then have a vaccination if necessary.
+If you are intending to become pregnant, have a blood test to check your immunity against rubella and then have a vaccination if required.
 This blood test is necessary because even if you have previously been vaccinated against rubella, you may not be immune.

 Women who are not immune require two doses of vaccine a minimum of 28 days apart and should avoid pregnancy for at least 28 days after immunisation.

-A pregnant woman should not receive the MMR vaccine.
-The MMRV vaccine is not recommended for people 14 years and over.
-If you are pregnant and not immune, you are advised to avoid contact with anyone who has rubella.
-You should also arrange for an immunisation soon after you have your baby and you should then avoid another pregnancy for at least 28 days.
+If you are already pregnant, do not receive the MMR or MMRV vaccine.
+If you are pregnant and not immune, avoid contact with anyone who has rubella.
+Arrange for an immunisation soon after you have your baby and then avoid another pregnancy for at least 28 days.